 Ares Capital Corporation is a closed-end, non-diversified management investment company incorporated in Maryland that is regulated as a business development company under the Investment Company Act of 1940.
-We were founded in April 2004 and completed an initial public offering of our common stock on October 8, 2004.
+We were founded in April 2004 and completed our initial public offering on October 8, 2004.
 Our investment objectives are to generate both current income and capital appreciation through debt and equity investments.
 We invest primarily in first and second lien senior loans and mezzanine debt, which in some cases may include an equity component, and, to a lesser extent, in equity investments in private middle market companies.

-We are managed by Ares Capital Management LLC, an affiliate of Ares Management LLC, an independent Los Angeles based firm that manages investment funds that have approximately \$6.5 billion of committed capital.
+We are managed by Ares Capital Management LLC, an affiliate of Ares Management LLC, an independent Los Angeles based firm that manages investment funds that have approximately \$7.3 billion of committed capital.
 Ares Technical Administration LLC provides the administrative services necessary for us to operate.

 Our common stock is quoted on The NASDAQ National Market under the symbol "ARCC."
-On March 17, 2005, the last reported sales price of our common stock on The NASDAQ National Market was \$16.19 per share.
+On , 2005, the last reported sales price of our common stock on The NASDAQ National Market was \$ per share.

-Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 14 of the prospectus.
+Investing in our common stock involves risks that are described in the "Risk Factors" section beginning on page 15 of the prospectus.